vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

 WTF is starting notify-osd? :confused:

-The output of `pstree` displays `notify-osd` just one level under the init system (`systemd`), which would leave one to assume that either systemd sparked the process (and perhaps manages it too) or something else triggered a start of notify-osd.
+The output of `pstree` after a fresh reboot displays `notify-osd` just one level under the init system (`systemd`), which would leave one to assume that either systemd sparked the process (and perhaps manages it too) or something else triggered a start of notify-osd.
 Since it isn't forked under another application that could provide clues as to what started it, I still have to look elsewhere for answers.

-systemd
-somehow.
-If there is no mention of notify-osd in any of my systemd services, it may have been triggered by something that communicates over D-Bus.

 ```
 vid@localhost> pstree -g 2                                                                                                                                                      ~